uzaaz/uzaaz.github.io/_posts/2025-12-16-Sniffing-Multiple-Protocols-with-Wireshark-(SSH,-Telnet,-FTP-&-HTTP).md

 This exercise reinforced a practical defensive lesson: protocol selection is a security control.
 Whenever possible, use encrypted options (SSH/SFTP/FTPS/HTTPS) and disable legacy plaintext services (Telnet/FTP/HTTP for sensitive use cases).

 ---

-> [!TIP] ## Reproducibility notes
+## Reproducibility notes
-> - If your VMs are bridged, capture on the host’s physical interface (Wi‑Fi/Ethernet) that shows activity when you generate lab traffic.
+ - If your VMs are bridged, capture on the host’s physical interface (Wi‑Fi/Ethernet) that shows activity when you generate lab traffic.
-> - Use a port-based capture filter (22/23/21/80) to reduce noise, then apply display filters per protocol for analysis.
+ - Use a port-based capture filter (22/23/21/80) to reduce noise, then apply display filters per protocol for analysis.
-> - “Follow TCP Stream” is the fastest way to reconstruct Telnet/FTP conversations for learning and validation in a lab setting.
+ - “Follow TCP Stream” is the fastest way to reconstruct Telnet/FTP conversations for learning and validation in a lab setting.
-> -

 ---

-> [!warning] ## Disclaimer
+## Disclaimer
 This project is for educational purposes in an isolated lab.
 Do not capture or inspect traffic on networks without explicit authorization.

 ---

-> [!NOTE] ## Credits / Acknowledgments
+## Credits / Acknowledgments
->

 This mini-project was inspired by the following tutorial, which helped me understand how different protocols appear in Wireshark and how to analyze them responsibly:

->
->- Dan’s Courses — *Wireshark Packet Sniffing Usernames, Passwords, and Web Pages* (YouTube, 2015):
+- Dan’s Courses — *Wireshark Packet Sniffing Usernames, Passwords, and Web Pages* (YouTube, 2015):
 Wireshark Packet Sniffing By [Dan’s Courses][Yt-Link]
->

 Wireshark was created by Gerald Combs and is developed and maintained by the Wireshark Foundation and the open-source community.
->

 [Yt-Link]: https://www.youtube.com/watch?v=r0l_54thSYU